-Disease management may include orthopedic measures and physical therapy to help maintain muscle flexibility.
+Disease management may include orthopedic measures and physical therapy to help maintain muscle flexibility and manage pain.
 Various physical and adaptive aids may be helpful in performing certain activities.
+Ankle-foot orthotics can help with walking.
 In some cases, severe muscle weakness may necessitate the use of wheelchairs, motorized carts, and other mobility and physical aids.

 In addition, speech therapy, use of appropriate assistive devices, and/or other supportive techniques may help to improve speech and communication problems associated with hearing impairment and/or facial weakness.

-In some cases, recommended treatment may include surgery to mechanically attach (fixate) the shoulder blades to the chest (thoracic) wall in order to help stabilize the scapulae and improve mobility of the upper arms.
+In some people, recommended treatment may include surgery to mechanically attach the shoulder blades to the chest wall in order to help stabilize the scapulae and improve mobility of the upper arms.